 Flexible Spending Accounts (FSAs) are tax-advantaged accounts that you can use to pay for eligible medical, prescription drug, dental, vision, hearing and dependent day care expenses.
 Your contributions to an FSA are deducted from your pay before taxes, which lowers your taxable income.
-You have two FSA options for 2019:
+You have two FSA options:

 Dependent Care FSA.